MASILab/pyPheWAS/docs/dataprep.rst

 ================
 This page describes the command line tools available for preparing your data before running a PheWAS or ProWAS analysis.
 These tools all require **phenotype** and/or **group** files.
-The formats of these files are explained in the :ref:`Basics` section.
+The formats of these files are explained in the :ref:`File Formats` section.

 censorData